TranslationalML/pacsifier/README.md

  	- The files-directory must contain subject folders with names that start with sub- (e.g. sub-123456).
 In any other case, the script will run but won't affect the data in any way.
  	- A subject folder must contain session folders with names that start with ses- (e.g. ses-20150423110533).
 In any other case, the script will run but won't have any effect on the dicom images.
  	- A session folder must contain other folders which contain only the dicom images to be anonymized.
 If the folders within the session folder contain another kind of file the program will crash.
 The session folder however, can contain any other files (not folders) and it won't affect the program.
  - The anonymized-files-directory must exist on the computer.
+ - The `--delete_identifiable` or `-i` option will *delete* files that have patient identifiers embedded in image data.
+This is the case for example for screen saves coming from the GE Revolution CT machine, which have the patient name embedded.
+This uses the `ImageType` attribute and looks for 'SCREEN SAVE'.

 ## Examples